google/built_collection.dart/README.md

 Core SDK collections do not offer equality checks by default.

-Built Collections do a deep comparison against other Built Collections of the same type, only.
+Built Collections do a deep comparison against other Built Collections of the same type, only (see example below).
 Hashing is used to make repeated comparisons fast.

 **Example:**
 ```dart